 Working predominantly in publishing and entertainment, Muller counts Marvel, DC Comics and Valiant Entertainment, Image Comics, Sony Pictures, and various production companies in the film industry amongst his clients — working on everything from visual identities, publication design to image making.

 “I’ve never set out to have a specific philosophy for the studio, but the aim is, and always has been, to create work I’d like to see out in the world.”

-At the time, the UK economy was in a state of shock and the job market was flat.
-“Getting things off the ground and turning the business into something that paid us a full-time wage wasn’t easy and took a good year or so to do,” explains Steers.
-“The only way we managed to do this was by saying yes to everything and then worrying about the rest later.”
+“Getting things off the ground and turning the business into something that paid us a full-time wage wasn’t easy and took a good year or so to do.
+The only way we managed to do this was by saying yes to everything and then worrying about the rest later.”

 As Tonge advises: “Save hard when the money is good – have a rainy day fund bank account that you can tap into when necessary – and keep a good pipeline of work so there’s always an iron or two in the fire.”

 Decide how best to bill for your time, too.
 Whether by the hour, the day, or project-to-project, it has to work for you, says Seaton.
 “Day rates are a constant point of contention for me,” she admits.
 “I have set day rates, though they’re flexible depending on the project.
 If I know it’s a long-term piece of work then I’m happy to lower the day rate, as the stability this gives is added value for me.”

 That’s a sentiment shared by Paul Felton, co-founder of Common Curiosity (opens in new tab), who prefers to judge the value of a project on more than profit.
 An independent rebrand may not pay anywhere near what a global brand would pay for a similar job, but the value it offers may outweigh the instant cash reward.